TREASURIES-US yields dip on weak inflation, income figures

 By Matt Tracy

-NEW YORK, Oct 26 (Reuters) - U.S. Treasury yields fell on Thursday following the release of weaker-than-expected U.S. inflation and disposable income data, supporting market sentiment that interest rates are at, or near, their peak.
+NEW YORK, Oct 26 (Reuters) - U.S. Treasury yields fell on Thursday after the release of weaker-than-expected U.S. inflation and disposable income data, supporting market sentiment that interest rates are at or near their peak.

-The closely-watched gap between yields on two- and 10-year Treasury notes US2US10=RR, seen as an indicator of economic expectations, was at -16.5 bps.
+The closely watched gap between yields on two- and 10-year Treasury notes US2US10=RR, seen as an indicator of economic expectations, was at -15.0 basis points.

 Yields have rallied in October on expectations the U.S. Federal Reserve will maintain a higher-for-longer rates course in the face of persistent inflation.